-Did your child get a new laptop during the holidays?
+Did your child recently get a new laptop?
 They – and you – are probably excited to explore the possibilities and potential of this technology, especially for their education.
 You’re likely also concerned, because we all know the online world is full of dangers, such as identity theft, phishing and spam.
 But there are ways to counter the dangers and keep your family safe while they’re using their new devices.

 One thing you can do is set up a family group of accounts, which helps families stay connected and keeps kids safer on Windows 10, Xbox One devices and Android devices running Microsoft Launcher.